mehedihasanbijoy/imgclassifier/README.md

 <h1 align="center">imgclassifier</h1>
   <p align="center">
     It is a naive image classifier developed on top of PyTorch.
 One can train a model and evaluate the performance of the model on a custom dataset by simply calling the <b>train</b> function of this package.
+An overview of image classification using imgclassifier is available on [YouTube](https://www.youtube.com/watch?v=ou3MaTrHQ0k&ab_channel=MehediHasanBijoy).
   </p>

 <h3 align="center">Current Version: :zero:.:zero:.:two:</h3>